Women’s March in DC brings thousands together ahead of midterms

 WASHINGTON (DC News Now) — Thousands of people came together in D.C. and across the country on Saturday for the Women’s March.
 This year’s theme was “Women’s Wave,” focusing on reproductive rights ahead of the midterm elections.

-Thousands of women and men marched through the streets of D.C., from Folger Park to Union Square in front of the Capitol.
+Women and men marched through the streets of D.C., from Folger Park to Union Square in front of the U.S. Capitol.

 “I came down here to support women’s rights you know and reproductive health and you know, it’s not all just about abortions,” said Molly Boczkowski of Dumfries, Va.